Ballet-Rafael-Aguilar/dance-show/libs/rest/README.md

-# catalog
+# rest

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test catalog` to execute the unit tests.
+Run `nx test rest` to execute the unit tests.